 Jake – “I NEVER SAID THAT!
-I JUST SAID SHE’S TALL AND BLONDE”.
+I JUST SAID SHE’S TALL AND BLONDE HAIRED”.

-Me (after a pause) – “Yeah… but sometimes son it’s what you DON’T say, that actually says it all.”
+Me (after a pause) – “Yeah… well sometimes it’s what you DON’T say that actually says it all.”

-My wife – “Hottie is not what he said or meant!
-And even if he did, you don’t raise it in your first ever moment with the Shore Headmaster.”
+My wife – “Hottie is not what he said and even if he did, you don’t raise it in your first ever moment with the Headmaster!”

-Me – “I know that NOW!
-It’s pretty obvious NOW!
+Me – “I know that NOW.
 But I didn’t have a lot of time to plan my answer out you know!”

 There was a moment of silence.